|

 fulfilling internet life.

-are one or two aspects of me that aren't here at iVillage,
+that aren't here at iVillage,

 but they're pretty minor).
 A place to meet, chat, post